 We are also proud that for the second time the trust has overseen the transformation of an underperforming school to the very highest rating in only three years.
 The report, which is a most impressive read, can be found at https://reports.ofsted.gov.uk.

 Our latest trust centred challenge in the secondary phase in centred around Bruntcliffe Academy, formerly Bruntcliffe High School.
 Bruntcliffe became a part of The GORSE Academies Trust in September 2015 so it is still at an early point in its journey.
 What we can say is that 2016 examination outcomes are the best in the school’s history and that at its next inspection which is likely to take place in 2018, the school will secure at least a Good judgement.

 Wealth of expertise and experience in the development of Outstanding schoolsRyecroft Primary School, now Ryecroft Academy in the Farnley area of Leeds, also joined our trust in May 2014.
 At the most recent inspection of 2013 the predecessor school was judged to be Inadequate.
-We are confident that Ryecroft Academy will be judged to be at least Good at that inspection.
+We are confident that we will be able to show clear improvement in the school’s performance over the last two years, and an exciting vision for the future.
 In addition Morley Newlands Primary School joined the trust in March 2015 becoming as it did Morley Newlands Academy.
-Again it is too early to be able to articulate in any detail the impact of our work but we are again confident that Morley Newlands Academy will become an Outstanding school over the next few years.
+Again it is too early to be able to articulate in any detail the impact of our work but we are confident that Morley Newlands Academy will become an Outstanding school over the next few years.
 Of great importance in the development of excellence in our primary phase schools has been the appointment of Mark Randall to the position of Director of Primary Education for the trust.
 Mark brings with him a wealth of expertise and experience in the development of Outstanding schools and his impact, as can be seen from the inspection of Hillcrest Academy, is most significant.